Transformer for Single Image Super-Resolution: Efficient Super-Resolution Transformer

-Before introducing the HPB, we first present the high-frequency filtering module (HFM) which is embedded in HPB.
-Since the Fourier transform is difficult to embed in CNN, a differentiable HFM is proposed.
-The target of HFM is to estimate the high frequency information of the image from the LR space.
-Assuming the size of the input feature map $T_L$ is $C\times H \times W$, an average pooling layer is first applied to $T_L$:
+Since the Fourier Transform is difficult to embed in CNN, a differentiable HFM is proposed in this work.
+The target of HFM is to estimate the high-frequency information of the image from the LR space.
+As shown in Figure~\ref{fig:hfm}, assuming the size of the input feature map $T_L$ is $C\times H \times W$, an average pooling layer is first applied to $T_L$:

-where $k$ denotes the kernel size (same to the stride) of pooling layer.
-As shown in Fig.~\ref{fig:hfm}, the size of the intermediate feature map $T_A$ is $C\times \frac{H}{k} \times \frac{W}{k}$.
+where $k$ denotes the kernel size of the pooling layer and the size of the intermediate feature map $T_A$ is $C\times \frac{H}{k} \times \frac{W}{k}$.
 Each value in $T_A$ can be viewed as the average intensity of each specified small area of $T_L$.
 After that, $T_A$ is upsampled to get a new tensor $T_U$ of size $C\times H\times W$. $T_U$ is regarded as an expression of the average smoothness information compared with the original $T_L$.
 Finally, $T_U$ is element-wise subtracted from $T_L$ to obtain the high-frequency information.

-The visual activation maps of $T_L$, $T_U$, and high-frequency information are also shown in Fig.~\ref{fig:vis}.
-It can be observed that the $T_U$ is more smooth than the $T_L$ as it is the average information of the $T_L$.
-And the high-frequency information retains the details and edges of the feature map before downsampling.
-Hence it is essential to save these information.
+The visual activation maps of $T_L$, $T_U$, and high-frequency information are also shown in Figure~\ref{fig:vis}.
+It can be observed that the $T_U$ is more smooth than $T_L$ as it is the average information of the $T_L$.
+Meanwhile, the high-frequency information retains the details and edges of the feature map before downsampling.
+Therefore, it is essential to save these information.